Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 ```

 {{< note >}}
- `isDone` should only be set to true if the result set is complete.
+ The query `isDone` should only be set to true if the result set is complete.
 {{< /note >}}

 #### Registering our Complex Query

-In the first section we only registered a simple query.
-However, now we have a filter, a transformer, and a collector.
-We need to register those too.
-It is very similar to the “simple” example:
+In the following example we will register a complex query with a filter, a transformer, and a collector:

 ```kotlin
 class DummyCustomQueryFactory : VaultNamedQueryFactory {